20 May 2022

 Guernsey private trust companies and foundations

-This briefing note considers key issues relating to the establishment and use of a PTC or a PTF in the context of private wealth management.
+To help guide this choice, this briefing note considers key issues relating to the establishment and use of a PTC or a PTF in the context of private wealth management.
 References to “PTVs” are to both PTCs and PTFs.

-The Regulation of Fiduciaries, Administration Businesses and Company Directors, etc (Bailiwick of Guernsey) Law, 2000, as amended (the “Fiduciary Law”) is the principal legislation which regulates Guernsey’s fiduciary industry.
-Amongst other things, it requires any person who carries on, by way of business, various commercial activities from or within the Bailiwick of Guernsey, including the provision of trust and foundation services, to be licensed by the Guernsey Financial Services Commission (the “Commission”) under the Fiduciary Law.
+The Regulation of Fiduciaries, Administration Businesses and Company Directors, etc (Bailiwick of Guernsey) Law, 2020, as amended (the “Fiduciaries Law”) is the principal legislation which regulates Guernsey’s trusts and corporate service providers.
+Amongst other things, it requires any person who carries on, by way of business, certain regulated activities from or within the Bailiwick of Guernsey, including the provision of trust and foundation services, to be licensed by the Guernsey Financial Services Commission (the “Commission”) under the Fiduciary Law.

 - it does not advertise or market its services to the public;

 - it is administered by a company which is itself licensed under the Fiduciaries Law; and

 - the licenced administrator of the PTV confirms to the Commission that it will retain sufficient knowledge and information about the PTV's ownership and control structure and about its activities to be satisfied that:

 - the PVC is effectively administered and governed; and